 References

-When speaking to our pet parent members, there was one very important thing that came up time and time again: references.
+When speaking to our pet parent members, there was one very important thing that came up time after time: references.

-References from people whose pets you’ve cared for in the past are a great way to give pet parents the reassurance they need to let you look after their furry family.
-And - can we let you into a little secret?
-Our data wizards told us that having at least 3 references on your profile can boost your chances of securing a sit by 20%(!)
+References from people whose pets you’ve cared for in the past, previous employers or landlords are a great way to give pet parents the reassurance they need.
+Our data wizards also told us that having at least 3 references on your profile can boost your chances of securing a sit by 20%.

 Add those final flourishes…

-Done all of the above, and still wondering what you can add to your sitter profile that’ll have pet parents pounding on your (virtual) door?
-Try these on for size:
+Done all of the above, and still wondering what you can add to your sitter profile?
+Add these finishing touches:

-- Profile headline: stand out from the pack with a short, snappy headline that will catch a pet parent’s attention.
+- Profile headline.
+Write a short, snappy headline that will catch a pet parent’s attention.

 House sitting etiquette for sitters